AlvaroGS7/DevOpsLearning/BestPractices/GoodPractices.md

 ﻿

 ## Good Practices Compilation
 *This is just a best practice compilation made by **Álvaro González**.
-Some of the most important ones could be missing but I have tried to have most of them.*
+Some of the most important ones could be missing but I've tried to have most of them.*

 ![General DevOps IMG](https://ibagroup.kz/wp-content/uploads/2020/06/banner_1300-357_DevOps.png)
 ## INDEX